skellis46/embodied-camera/embodied-camera-application-proposal.md

 4. create edited audio-visual documentation of these practice-based experiments and share online
 5. develop reflective-analytical document for the project website that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone

-_RQ4 Senses and communication:_
+_RQ3 Senses and communication:_

-6. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
+6. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural) **change this so it chimes with methods - update for RQ2 as well**
 7. generate a set of artistic research experiments that explore the tension between sensate strategies (e.g. body-based or 'felt' movement practices) and the hyper-visuality of smartphones
 8. create edited audio-visual documentation of these practice-based experiments and share online
 9. develop reflective-analytical document that explores the intersection of non-visual (corporeal) senses and hyper-visuality